 However, in the unfortunate event of a Serious Incident occurring within the workplace, the following action is immediately required:

 If you and your company have any concerns about Racking Safety, Stakapal can offer many services that may assist you.
-With a full range of safety checks, ranging from missing Load Labels and Beam Locking Pins, through to full SEMA Approved Inspections, Stakapal can work alongside you and your company to ensure complete rack safety and eradicate any potential risks.
+With a full range of safety checks, ranging from missing Load Labels and Beam Locking Pins, through to full racking inspections by our in-house SARI (SEMA Approved Racking Inspector), Stakapal can work alongside you and your company to ensure complete rack safety and eradicate any potential risks.